 How to make a classic grapefruit greyhound drink, plus variations, in cocktail or mocktail form.
 This post is for 21+ only.

 Our grapefruit trees are suddenly ready to be picked.
 Ripe grapefruits are tumbling off the tree daily, while baby grapefruits are growing for next year.
 I wanted to do something easy and fun with them, and, being the weekend, the Greyhound drink came to mind first!
+You’ll also love this simple Grapefruit Soda which is a great non-alcoholic drink or can be made into a Paloma.

-While I don’t recommend drinking alcohol often, I do love a good cocktail, like Watermelon Frozen Rose or an Italian Aperol Spritz, on summer special occasions.
+While I don’t recommend drinking alcohol often, I do love a good cocktail, like Homemade Margarita Mix, Watermelon Frozen Rose or an Italian Aperol Spritz, on summer special occasions.
 The thing is, I really don’t like sugary drinks.
 I remember my mom occasionally making or ordering greyhounds and them being not sweet at all.
 So, this weekend I set out to make the best greyhound drink – in classic cocktail and mocktail/virgin form.
 I’ll share both recipes and some fun variations below!
 And if you’re looking for health beverages, go for the mocktail version, or detoxifying Infused Lemon Water, or ACV Drinks.

 What is a Greyhound Cocktail?